fbpx

 OptiLight IPL is a supplementary treatment procedure that is performed in addition to other treatments.

-• quick and simple,
+• quick and simple

-• the number of charges determined by the program is directed under each eye, on the cheek and temporal region,
+• the number of charges determined by the program is directed under each eye, on the cheek and temporal region

-• a course of 3–4 sessions every 1–2 weeks,
+• a course of 4–6 sessions

-• safe and pain-free.
+• safe and pain-free

 What are the contraindications to IPL treatment?

-Your ophthalmologist must be aware of any other medical procedures that are being performed, have recently been performed or are planned to be performed in parallel with OptiLight IPL treatment.
+Your ophthalmologist must be aware of any other medical and aesthetic procedures that are being performed, have recently been performed or are planned to be performed in parallel with OptiLight IPL treatment.
 Also, inform your ophthalmologist about any other health-related changes during the OptiLight IPL treatment course.

 IPL treatment cannot be performed when:

-• your skin is impaired, damaged by inflammation or inflamed,
+• your skin is damaged

-• you have used tanning products in the last two weeks,
+• you have used tanning products in the last two weeks

-• you have been sunbathing in the previous 2 weeks or plan to sunbathe in the following 2 weeks after the IPL treatment.
+• you have been sunbathing in the previous 2 weeks or plan to sunbathe in the following 2 weeks after the IPL treatment

 • cancer